readmeio/rdme/README.md

 rdme docs:prune path-to-directory-of-markdown
 ```

-Run with `--noPrompt` to deleted files without asking for confirmation (useful for CI environments)
+Run with `--confirm` to bypass the confirmation prompt (useful for CI environments).

 This command also has an alias called `guides:prune`: